web-work-tools/indieweb/content/posts/indiewebsummit-2019.md

 ![](https://imgur.com/SsaTe9T.png)

-Next is the code of conduct, which while I was preparing a copy it here on my site, they were adding a new section to the the original.
+The code of conduct is presented, which while I was preparing a copy it here on my site, they were adding a new section to the the original.

 * [IndieWeb - Code of Conduct](https://web-work.tools/indieweb/indiewebcamp/code-of-conduct/)